tysonmote/rapper/README.markdown

           - ext_js_full
         - version: db62

-These version strings are hashes of the final asset file.
-This means that they will only change when the contents of the asset file change.
-Version strings are used to enforce good browser caching habits, especially when you have a far-future expires header configured on your web server.
+Version strings are short hashes of the pre-compression asset file.
+This means that they will only change when the contents of the component files for an asset change and time-consuming compression will only happen when a bundle needs to be re-packaged.

+Version strings are also used to enforce good browser caching habits, especially when you have a far-future expires header configured on your web server.
 For example, suppose you had the following asset:

     <script type="text/javascript" src="/assets/milkshake.js?v=d3va"></script>